-You can find first class flights for less than €2,500 from the following airports:
+You can find first class flights for less than €2,500 from the following airports.
+The links will lead you to SWISS’ price calendar.

 Search & Book

 The fare rules do not state how long the fare will remain available.
 The minimum stay requirement is 6 days (or a Sunday), and you can stay a maximum of 12 months.
-You also have to book at least 30 days before departure.
+You also have to book at least 60 days before departure.
+The availability depends on the destination, but all of them cover Summer 2023.

 Why is booking with an airline better than with an online travel agency?